 An association is more likely to be due to cause and effect if there is a plausible explanation or mechanism which is supported by laboratory studies.
 A causal link between inactivity and excessive weight gain is readily explicable because inactivity reduces energy expenditure making it more likely that energy intake will exceed expenditure and the surplus energy stored as extra body fat.
 A note of caution is warranted here; scientists are very good at producing intellectually satisfying mechanisms to explain how any particular association could be due to cause and effect.
 Sometimes equally plausible mechanisms can be produced to explain the opposite finding.
 The most plausible and intellectually satisfying explanations are not always those that prove to be correct.

 The suggested cause and effect relationship should not conflict with other relevant knowledge whether it is other epidemiological evidence or the results of experiments.
 In the antioxidant case-study there is just such a conflict:

 - Epidemiological evidence of several types indicates that high antioxidant intakes are associated with lower mortality and reduced risk of cancer and cardiovascular disease

-- Several large clinical trials of some antioxidant supplements have found no benefits or, in some cases, increased mortality in the supplemented group.
+- Several large controlled trials of some antioxidant supplements have found no benefits or, in some cases, increased mortality in the supplemented group.